 Branding is a difficult process for all small businesses, especially in a competitive environment.
 Things are even more challenging when your business is “you.”
-Follow these tips for marketing your consulting business, and with a little hard work you’ll be on your way to cultivating a distinctive and respectable brand.
+Follow these tips for marketing your consulting business, and with a bit of hard work, you’ll be on your way to cultivating a distinctive and respectable brand.

-When you start out as an independent consultant, it’s important to remember that you are now the brand.
+When you start out as an independent consultant, it’s important to remember that you are now your brand.
 There are many new, emerging ways to market yourself to ensure your small business is visible not only on the Internet, but also in your community and among your colleagues.
-Remember, everything you do, say, or publish on the online reflects on your business.
+Remember, everything you do, say, or publish online reflects on your business.

-A credible website is the backbone to building a good brand.
-Your website is likely to be the first place potential clients look when they’re researching your consulting credentials, so make sure it is well written, up-to-date, and professional.
+A credible website is the backbone of a good brand.
+Your website will likely be the first place potential clients look when they’re researching your credentials, so make sure it is well written, up-to-date, and professional.
 The quality of your website often speaks to the quality of your work, so be sure to employ professional design help if needed, and ask for candid feedback from friends and colleagues.

 Social networking isn’t just about linking up with friends and colleagues.
 To be fully active online, bookmark the content you create on your website or blog.
 By bookmarking, you can bring exposure to your work through additional avenues.
 Creating backlinks to your site from several other sites can also raise your Search Engine Optimization (SEO).
 To start your bookmarks, prioritize the big three sites: Delicious, Dig, and Stumble Upon.